nguyensjsu/sp21-172-team-d/README.md

 - A section for each of the following discussion the features implemented
   - Cashier's App
     - What features were implemented?
+      - Cashier can select the type, size of the drink but also select if the customer wants to add a type of milk and/or add any toppings like whipped cream, drizzle, etc.
+    - UI was based on the needs of a cashier when receiving an order and customize it on what the customer wants.
+    - Spring Boot was used to develop the cashier's app
   - Backoffice Help Desk App
     - What features were implemented?
   - Online Store